Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Preliminaries

 \section{Preliminaries}

 A graph $G = (V_G, E_G)$ consists of a set of vertices $V_G$ and a set of edges $E_G \subseteq V_G \times V_G$.
 Throughout this paper, whenever the graph $G$ is clear from the context, we will drop the subscript in this and analogous notations.
 An edge $u-v$ is undirected if $(u, v), (v, u) \in E_G$ and directed $u \rightarrow v$ if $(u,v) \in E_G$ and $(v,u) \not\in E_G$.
+In the latter case $u$ is called a parent of $v$.
 Graphs which contain undirected and directed edges are called partially directed.
 Directed acyclic graphs (DAGs) contain only directed edges and no directed cycle.
 We refer to the neighbors of a vertex~$u$ in $G$ as $N_G(u)$.
 A \emph{clique} is a set of pairwise adjacent vertices.
 We denote the induced subgraph of $G$ on a set $C\subseteq V$ by $G[C]$.
+The undirected components of a partially directed graph $G$ are the connected components in the undirected graph one obtains after removing all directed edges from $G$.

 In causality theory, DAGs are used as mathematical models to represent causal relations \citep{pearl2009causality}.
-For a DAG $D = (V,E)$, the nodes $V=\{1,\ldots, n\}$ represent the random variables $X=(X_1,\ldots,X_n)$.
-A distribution $f$ over $X$ is \emph{Markov} to $D$ if it factorizes as where $\textit{Pa}_i (D)$ denotes parents of node $i$ in $D$.
-Two DAGs $D_1$ and $D_2$ are \emph{Markov equivalent} if for any positive distribution $f$, $f$ is Markov to $D_1$ if, and only, if it is Markov to $D_2$.
+For a DAG $D = (V,E)$, the vertices $V=\{1,\ldots, n\}$ represent the random variables $X=(X_1,\ldots,X_n)$.
+A distribution $f$ over $X$ is \emph{Markov} to $D$ if it factorizes as